 The complainant should use the "Complaint of Discrimination" form (see end of this policy) to make a complaint of discrimination.
 However, oral complaints shall also be accepted.
 The complaint should be filed with the school principal, other school or school division staff, or the Compliance Officer.
 School or school division staff receiving a complaint of discrimination shall forward it to the school principal; who shall immediately forward the complaint of discrimination to the Compliance Officer.
-Any complaint that involves the Compliance Officer shall be reported to the school Board Chair.
+Any complaint that involves the Compliance Officer shall be reported to the superintendent.
+Any complaint that involves the superintendent shall be reported to the School Board Chair.